redFrik/udk10-Embedded_Systems/udk131212/README.md

 //--digital outputs
 -------------------
 The pins 2-13 on a standard arduino can also act as outputs (more pins are available on other models, and you can also try 0-1 but only if you're not using the serial port).
-So here we will use pin 7 again, but change it's function to an output and make it turn on/off a led.
+So here we will use pin 6, but change it's function to an output and make it turn on/off a led.

 ```
 //simple digital output from serial commands
 void setup() {
   Serial.begin(38400);  //open port and set baudrate - must match in laptop
-  pinMode(7, OUTPUT);  //make it an output
+  pinMode(6, OUTPUT);  //make it an output
 }
 void loop() {
   if(Serial.available()) {
     byte val= Serial.read();
     if(val==65) {  //match 'A'
-      digitalWrite(7, 1);  //turn on led
+      digitalWrite(6, 1);  //turn on led
     }
     if(val==66) {  //match 'B'
-      digitalWrite(7, 0);  //turn off led
+      digitalWrite(6, 0);  //turn off led
     }
   }
   delay(1);  //wait 1 millisecond